h-janes/flask-sitemapper/tests/README.md

 # Tests
 Test are currently being written.
-So far the tests are not ideal and the code strutcture is poor.
+So far the tests are not ideal and the code structure is poor.
 They will be improved when I get time to work on them more.

 For the time being, some manual testing is recommended in addition to using these tests.